Nadia Sablin – photo project Two Sisters

 Nadia Sablin was born in 1980 in the Soviet Union but in the 90th her family emigrated to America.

-Sablin received her Master of Fine Arts degree from the University of Arizona and now lives and works in Brooklyn, New York, and St. Petersburg, Russia.
-Sablin’s works exhibited in Griffin Museum of Photography, Wall Space Gallery, and are in the permanent collections of the Philadelphia Museum of Art and the Museum of Art in Cleveland.
+Sablin received her Master of Fine Arts degree from the University of Arizona.
+Now she lives and works in Brooklyn, New York, and St. Petersburg, Russia.
+Her works are exhibited in Griffin Museum of Photography, Wall Space Gallery.
+Also they are in the permanent collections of the Philadelphia Museum of Art and the Museum of Art in Cleveland.

 In 2011, Nadia was among the winners of the Magenta Flash Forward for young photographers.
-She also received a Puffin Foundation grant for her photo project about two sisters.
+By the way, she received a Puffin Foundation grant for her photo project about two sisters.

 Nadia spent three summers with her aunts in Alehovshchina, taking photos of their simple village life and the world around them.

-Two elderly unmarried aunts – Aleftina and Lyudmila, after retirement decided to go back to the traditional way of life and moved to the native village Alehovshchina in the Leningrad region – a house that was once built by their father .
+After retirement two elderly unmarried aunts Alevtina and Lyudmila decided to go back to the traditional way of life and moved to their native village Alekhovshchina in the Leningrad region.
+They settled in a house that was once built by their father.

 The project focuses on aging, family and sense of belonging.

 From the author’s description of the series: “In 1952 my grandfather began to lose his vision as a result of being wounded during the Second World War.
-Waiting to return to the place where he grew up, he found an unoccupied hill in a village in the Leningrad region close to his brothers, sisters and numerous cousins.
-He took his house, log by log, and floated it down the Oyat river to its new location and reconstructed it.
-This house with no running water or heat, is the place where my father and his siblings grew up, each moving to the big city after finishing school.
+Wanting to return to the place where he grew up, he found an unoccupied hill in a village in the Leningrad region close to his brothers, sisters and numerous cousins.
+He took his house, log by log, and floated it down the Oyat river to the new location and reconstructed it.
+This house, with no running water or heat, is the place where my father and his siblings grew up.
+Each of them moved to the big city after finishing school.